-Artemisia dislikes excess water and fertilizer, but irrigation is necessary to help establish shrubs; then, occasional watering is generally all that is needed.
+- Artemisias dislike excess water and fertilizer, but irrigation is necessary to help establish shrubs; then, only occasional watering is generally all that is needed.

-Artemisia lactiflora (white mugwort): Native to western China, this clumping perennial bears deeply lobed dark green foliage on lower stems that are topped with tall plumes of creamy white flowers in late summer to mid-autumn.
+- Artemisia lactiflora (white mugwort), a clumping perennial native to western China, bears deeply lobed, dark green foliage on lower stems that are topped with tall plumes of creamy white flowers in late summer to mid-autumn.
 The astilbe-like blooms make it useful as a bedding plant and for fresh cut or dried flowers.
 This species is one of the few in its genus that takes some shade and rich, moist soil.
 It grows up to 5 ft. tall and spreads 2-3 ft. wide.

-Artemisia ’Powis Castle’: This garden favorite is the most widely available artemisia in Sonoma County.
-It has airy, gray-green, lacey foliage on woody stems that reach 3 x 4-6 ft. but is easily shaped, even with severe pruning.
-In filtered sun, foliage becomes more gray green; in full sun, the silver hues dominate.
+- Artemisia ’Powis Castle’ is one of the most widely available cultivars in Sonoma County.
+It has airy, silvery gray, lacey foliage on woody stems that reach 3 ft. high by 4-6 ft. wide, but is easily shaped, even with severe pruning.
+In filtered sun, foliage becomes more gray-green; in full sun, silver hues dominate.
 Tough and versatile in low-water landscapes with other low-water plants.

-A. pycnocephala ’David’s Choice’ (sandhill sage): A native from Pt.
+- Artemisia pycnocephala ’David’s Choice’ (sandhill sage) is a native from Pt.
 Reyes and northern California beaches that thrives inland as well as in coastal areas.
 This 1-ft. high and wide small shrub is mostly rounded with some upright stems.
-It has the same easy care as other artemisias: good drainage and very little water after established.
-The rounded, compact form of blue-gray, delicate foliage becomes ragged after 2 years and should be replaced.
+It has the same easy care as other artemisias, needing very little water once established.
+After 2-3 years, its delicate blue-gray foliage becomes ragged and shrubs should be replaced.

-A. schmidtiana ’Silver Mound’ (angel’s hair) forms a 1-2 ft. mound of soft, silky, silvery gray, finely cut foliage with small white or yellow flowers and is suitable for rock gardens, front of the border, and containers.
-Give it slightly dry, average soil.
+- Artemisia schmidtiana ’Silver Mound’ (angel’s hair) forms a 1-2 ft. mound of soft, silky, silvery gray, finely cut foliage with small white or yellow flowers.
+The small size is suitable for rock gardens, the front of a border, and containers.
+Give it mostly dry, average soil.

-A. stellerana ’Silver Brocade’ (beach wormwood, dusty miller): This fast-growing silvery spreader has leaves similar in size and shape to flat leaf parsley.
-As a groundcover to 2 ft. x 3 ft., it can be used to soften the edges of walkways or even to cascade in hanging baskets.
-It takes full sun, little water, and contrasts easily with white, yellow, blue, reds, and maroon.
+- Artemisia stellerana ’Silver Brocade’ (beach wormwood, dusty miller) is a fast-growing, silvery spreader with leaves similar in size and shape to flatleaf parsley.
+At 2 ft. x 3 ft., it can be used to soften edges of walkways or cascade in hanging baskets.
+It takes full sun, little water, and contrasts easily with white, yellow, blue, reds, and maroon flowers or foliage.